Exhibition Support Materials

 Poster: Libraries will receive 25 copies of the poster created for this exhibition.

 Banner: Two large exhibition banners will travel with each copy of the exhibition.
 Banners are in a vertical design.
-They have sleeves at the top and bottom for weighting and can be used inside or outside the library, although inside display is recommended.
+They have sleeves at the top and bottom for weighting and can be used inside or outside the library.